Solana (SOL) Analysis

 Supply Curve Details

-Vesting Schedules Each of Solana‘s three pre-launch private sales included a nine-month lockup following the network’s debut.
-The first trading day for the tokens issued in these transactions is expected to be January 7, 2021.
-The SOL tokens issued in the project’s public auction sale, which took place in March 2020 and represented 1.6% of the original supply, were completely liquid once the network became live.
-The project’s public auction sale did not include a lockup schedule.
-Additionally, a nine-month lockup will be in place following the launch of the network for the founder’s allotment (12.5% of the original supply).
-These tokens will vest monthly for an additional two years following the lockup period (expected to fully vest by Jan.
+Vesting Schedules After the network’s launch, each of Solana’s three pre-launch private transactions came with a nine-month lockup.
+On January 7, 2021, the first trading day for the tokens created through these operations is anticipated.
+Once the network went operational, the SOL tokens distributed in the project’s public auction sale, which took place in March 2020 and constituted 1.6% of the initial supply, were fully liquid.
+There was no lockup timeline provided during the project’s public auction sale.
+The founder’s allocation (12.5% of the initial supply) will also be locked up for nine months after the network launches.
+Following the lockup period, these tokens will vest monthly for an additional two years. (expected to fully vest by Jan.
 2023).
-Together, the Solana Foundation’s Grant Pool and Community Reserve hold around 38% of the initial SOL supply.
-Since the introduction of Solana’s mainnet, these allocations have started to vest in modest quantities.
-For the first nine months, one million Grant Pool tokens vested every three months, and for the next nine months, 35 million Community Reserve tokens vested in five million token increments.
-In January 2021, the complete allotment for these categories will become available.
+About 38% of the initial SOL supply is held in the Grant Pool and Community Reserve of the Solana Foundation.
+These allocations have begun to vest in small amounts ever since the launch of Solana’s mainnet.
+One million Grant Pool tokens vested every three months for the first nine months, and 35 million Community Reserve tokens vested over the following nine months in five million token increments.
+The entire allocation for these categories will be made accessible in January 2021.

-Delegated Proof-of-Stake (dPoS), which allows token holders can participate in the block creation process and receive rewards by either staking tokens and becoming their own validators or by delegating their tokens to validators they trust, is the operating model for the Solana mainnet.
-Any person can join the network as a validator and boost the protocol’s overall security.
-Although the leader selection procedure (which validator gets to propose the next block) is stake-weighted, there is no minimum staking requirement.
-The network architecture uses GPU cores to parallelize execution and shorten verification times, and it is built to grow with hardware and bandwidth.
-Hardware requirements are a little higher than for certain protocols because of the GPU need.
-An adequate setup should cost no more than $5,000.
+The Solana mainnet uses the Delegated Proof-of-Stake (dPoS) operating paradigm, which enables token holders to take part in the block creation process and earn rewards by either staking tokens and acting as their own validators or by delegating tokens to validators they trust.
+Anyone can join the network as a validator to increase the security of the protocol as a whole.
+There is no minimum staking requirement, even if the leader selection process (which validator gets to propose the next block) is stake-weighted.
+The network architecture is designed to scale with hardware and bandwidth and employs GPU cores to parallelize execution and reduce verification times.
+Due to the GPU demand, hardware requirements are a little higher than for some protocols.
+No more than $5,000 should be spent on an adequate setup.